OWASP/AppSec-Israel-2017/index.md

 * application security
 * software development
 * quality assurance
 * software maintenance or operations

 ... you should join us at AppSecIL!

 AppSec Israel 2017 will have two lecture tracks from an amazing group of speakers, and additional activities such as a Capture the Flag competition.
-We also host a sponsors pavilion for products and services relevant to application security and developers.
+We also host a sponsors pavilion with vendor booths to promote the latest advances in security technology relevant to application security and developers.

+## REGISTRATION WILL BE OPEN SHORTLY.
+PLEASE CHECK BACK SOON.

 ### Location and Time